influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/manage-data.md

 weight: 204
 ---

-Use of InfluxQL data management commands in InfuxDB 2.x is limited.
+Use of InfluxQL data management statements in InfuxDB 2.x is limited.

 The examples in the sections below use the [InfluxQL shell](/influxdb/v2.4/tools/influxql-shell/).